Do all executors of a Will have to apply for probate?

-Any Executor of a Will who does not wish to have an active role in the administration of the Estate has the choice to resign or “renounce” their right to apply for a Grant of Probate.
+Any Will Executor who does not wish to have an active role in winding up someone's affairs when they die has the choice to resign or “renounce” their right to apply for a Grant of Probate.
 This will be by way of a formal “Deed of Renunciation”.
 One of the requirements of renouncing is that the Executor has not already been involved in the administration of the Estate and has not received any of the Estate assets (legally referred to as “Intermeddling” in the Estate).
 If an Executor has already begun dealing with the Estate then they will need to continue unless they become unable to act for any reason.

 If the deceased’s Will appoints family members as Executors as well as a professional organisation such as a firm of Solicitors, the family may wish for the professional Executors to renounce.
 While an Executor is under no obligation to renounce, most professional organisations will agree so long as they believe it is in the best interests of the Estate.
 Some professional organisations may however charge a fee to prepare and sign a formal Deed of Renunciation.